EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Transactions

 The most significant breaking change in the gRPC client is that it **does not support transactions anymore**.
-The TCP client may perform multiple appends to EventStoreDB as one transaction.
+The TCP client may perform multiple appends to EventStoreDB in one transaction.
 The transaction can only append events to one stream.
 Transactions across multiple streams are not supported.
 The gRPC client still supports appending more than one event to the single stream as an atomic operation.

 A transaction can be long-lived, and opening it for a stream doesn't lock it.
 Another process can write to the same stream.
 In this case, your transaction might fail if you use idempotent writes with the expected version.
 If you use transactions, we recommend reevaluating your consistency guarantees and stream modelling to reduce the need for appending events.
 If you still need to use them, you may consider adding your own Unit of Work implementation, as, for example: